eformat/openshift-sidecar-logger/README.md

 `dedupe` | Remove duplicate log line entries | true `graceful_exit_time` | Time for container (set by `container_name`) to gracefully exit (seconds) | 55

-If any `one` of the following `ConfigMap` entries are unset, the sidecar logger be a noop (do nothing):
+If any `one` of the following `ConfigMap` entries are unset, the sidecar logger performs a noop:

 ```
   feed_name_header: ''